|

 out the Herodian Dynasty.

-Herod was pro-Roman.
-In fact, his family was granted Roman
+Palestine was part of the Roman Empire at the time.
+In fact, Herod's family was granted Roman

-It was tricky to brown-nose the Roman rulers because they changed so
+Brown-nosing the Roman rulers was a tricky business because they changed so

-But Herod kept up with the changes and switched his allegiances very
+But Herod kept up with the changes and skillfully switched his allegiances

 Antony to Octavian (Augustus Caesar.)